TeamIlluminati/G1ANT/Flipkart Addon/Commands/FlipkartCloseCommand.md

 ## Example

-This simple script opens a flipkart webpage in chrome  and after a delay of5 seconds closes it.
+This simple script opens a flipkart webpage in chrome  and after a delay of 5 seconds closes it.

 ```G1ANT
 flipkart.open Type chrome